 10. Forgetting to Test Your Mailings

-Many direct mailers see success with their direct mail efforts but struggle to tell you exactly what about them is working.
+While many companies experience direct mail success, they may struggle to pinpoint exactly what’s working.
 If you’re running multiple direct mail campaigns throughout the year, you need to be tracking and measuring the success of each mailing and using that data to test changes.

-You can test just about anything including the list, messaging, design, offer, envelope, paper, format, etc. Try experimenting on a small group before mailing to your whole list, or you can run tests with each mailing you send out, making steady improvements as you go.
+You can test just about anything, including the list, messaging, design, offer, envelope, paper, format, etc. Try experimenting with a small group before mailing to your whole list.
+Or, you can run tests with each mailing you send out, making steady improvements as you go.
 Just be sure not to test too much at once, or you won’t be able to tell what is and isn’t working.